- The Tseng College

-All grades earned in University courses and programs offered through Tseng College (both credit and noncredit programs, degree or nondegree programs) are recorded on the student’s permanent University record, transcripts of which are available to the student by request from the University’s Office of the Registrar.
-For information about receiving a transcript, see Order Transcripts or contact the Office of the Registrar at (818) 677-3700.
+All grades earned in University courses and programs offered through Tseng College courses (both credit and noncredit programs, degree or nondegree programs) are recorded on the student’s permanent University record, transcripts of which are available to the student by request from the University’s Office of Admissions and Records.
+For information about receiving a transcript, contact Admissions and Records at (818) 677-3700.

 Transfer of Academic Credit to Another College or University

 Credit earned through self- and state-supported CSUN courses is transferable to other colleges and universities.
 Students should consult the policies of the receiving institution before planning their program of study.
-The transfer of credits earned at other California State Universities is done in keeping with California State University Policy on Transfer Credit, previously known as Executive Order 167.
+The transfer of credits earned at other California State Universities is done in keeping with California State University Executive Order 167.

 CSU Student Internal Complaint Process and Contact Information

 Pursuant to the United States Department of Education’s Program Integrity Rule, each institution of higher education is required to provide all prospective and current students with the contact information for the state agency or agencies that handle complaints against postsecondary education institutions offering distance learning within that state.
 Students are encouraged to utilize California State University’s internal complaint or review policies and procedures prior to filing a complaint with a state agency.
 See CSU internal complaints process for more information.
-Students who want to file a complaint in their home state should select the state contact from the Consumer Protection State Contacts list to file a complaint directly in that state.
+Should the student wish to file a complaint in his or her home state, please select the state contact from the Consumer Protection State Contacts list to file a complaint directly in his or her state.

 State authorization to provide a program related to the preparation of teachers or other P-12 school/system personnel does not indicate eligibility for an Alabama certificate.
 Applicants for an Alabama certificate based on reciprocity must meet Alabama’s test requirements and submit a valid, renewable professional educator certificate/license issued by another state at the degree level, grade level, and in the teaching field or area of instructional support for which an Alabama certificate is sought and for which Alabama issues a certificate.
 Applicants for Alabama certification in an area of administration must also document at least three years of full-time employment as an administrator in a P-12 school system(s).